-While the world and some countries are becoming more accepting of LGBTQ+ individuals, some countries will stand out above others for offering “pro laws”, resources for students and highly accepting social views.
+While the world and some countries are becoming more accepting of LGBTQ+ individuals, some countries will stand out above others for offering “pro laws”, resources for students, and highly accepting social views.

-Remember that laws do not always correlate to social norm, so it’s always good to combine research on the laws to additional research on locals’ acceptance of LGBTQ+ individuals.
+Remember that laws do not always correlate to the social norm, so it’s always good to combine research on the laws with additional research on locals’ acceptance of LGBTQ+ individuals.
 Just because something is legal doesn’t mean it’s widely accepted.
 And vice versa, just because something isn’t legal doesn’t mean locals aren’t accepting.

 #3.
 Be aware of cultural differences beyond the laws

 One of the biggest draws of study abroad is the opportunity to learn and immerse yourself in a new culture.
 Learning and accepting the cultural sensitivities of your host country is critical to a successful study abroad experience.
-While you can choose to study abroad anywhere, know that not every country has the same stance towards sexuality and gender and therefore not every city will be equally safe, welcoming, and friendly.
+While you can choose to study abroad anywhere, know that not every country has the same stance towards sexuality and gender, and therefore, not every city will be equally safe, welcoming, and friendly.
 Doing your research can help you find the right location for you.

 #4.
 Speak with alumni

 There’s no better way to learn about a country than from someone who has been before.
-If you have a friend or know of a LGBTQ+ student who has been abroad before you, ask about their experience, challenges, and successes.
+If you have a friend or know of an LGBTQ+ student who has been abroad before you, ask about their experience, challenges, and successes.
 Another great way to hear firsthand experiences from LGBTQ students abroad is to utilize social media.
 Some hashtags you can explore are #lgbtqtravelers #lgbtq[country]

-The USAC office can also connect you with alumni to speak with, just reach out to your program advisor.
+The USAC office can also connect you with alumni to speak with, just reach out to your Program Advisor.

 #5.
-Research on site organizations and support
+Research on-site organizations and support

-No matter which program location you choose, it can be beneficial to research and find any active on-site LGBTQ+ organizations and support that you can connect with before you head abroad.
+No matter which program location you choose, it can be beneficial to research and find active on-site LGBTQ+ organizations and support that you can connect with before you head abroad.
 From nonprofit organizations to on-campus clubs, advocacy groups, and youth organizations, you can start building your community before you even head overseas.